 To follow my process, you need to have two free SEO tools (extensions) installed on your browser.

-- Keyword Everywhere, which brings you all the relevant data of any keyword including search volume, CPC rates, and competition.
+- *Keyword Everywhere.
+The Keywords Everywhere app brings you all the relevant data of any keyword including search volume, CPC rates, and competition.

-- SEOquake bar by SEMRush, which show you the Keyword Difficulty and the SEO details of already ranking domains.
+- SEOquake bar by SEMRush, shows you the Keyword Difficulty and the SEO details of already ranking domains.

 Initially, I tried many tools as I was searching for free keyword research tools.
 On the way, I have stumbled upon a number of keyword research tools including Google Keyword Planner, Ubersuggest, Hoth and Keyword Everywhere etc,